nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the class `MyModel` is based on Reactronic's
+In the example above, the class `MyModel` is based on
-`ObservableObject` class and all its properties `url`, `content`,
+Reactronic's `ObservableObject` class and all its
-and `timestamp` are hooked.
+properties `url`, `content`, and `timestamp` are hooked.

 ## Atomic Action

 Atomic action makes changes in observable objects
-in transactional (atomic) way, thus provoking execution
+in atomic (transactional) way, thus provoking execution
-of dependent reactions and recalculation of dependent
+of dependent reactive processes and recalculation of
-caches.
-Atomic action function is instrumented with
+dependent cached results.
+Atomic action function is
-hooks to provide transparent atomicity (by implicit
+instrumented with hooks to provide transparent atomicity
-context switching and isolation).
+(by implicit context switching and isolation).

 ``` typescript
 class MyModel extends ObservableObject {